 - Preheat oven to 350 degrees.

-- Bake rolls for 18-20 minutes or until browned and internal temperature of rolls reads 190 degrees.
+- Bake rolls for 18-20 minutes or until browned and an internal temperature of rolls reads 190 degrees.

 - Remove rolls from oven and place pan on wire cooling rack.
 Let cool for 5 minutes and then brush with melted butter and sprinkle with course salt if desired.